Learn something new every day More Info... by email

 Even the most basic virtual reality hardware and software highlights another of the disadvantages of virtual reality, namely the cost.
 Any system that attempts to provide an immersive experience requires some type of display that will try to fool the human senses.
 These systems are very costly and can be problematic to use, largely because so few people have the technical knowledge to repair or maintain them.
 Additionally, most virtual reality systems are not readily interchangeable with different hardware, increasing the cost and reducing the long-term value of an initial investment in such a system.

-Socially, some of the disadvantages of virtual reality as entertainment have already started to surface, even without an experience that fully removes a person from his or her surrounding stimuli.
+Socially, some of the disadvantages of using virtual reality as entertainment have already started to surface, even without an experience that fully removes a person from his or her surrounding stimuli.
 One issue is social isolation, in which the user of virtual reality relies more on interactions that take place in a virtual world than on experiences in the real world.
 This lack of true, physical interaction has the potential to create incorrect associations that are not part of real social settings.
 The isolation could eventually cause depression, disassociation and other conditions, if it is severe enough.

 Another of the possible psychological and social disadvantages of virtual reality is desensitization.
 If some users were to use virtual reality for entertainment extensively, then they could run the risk of failing to recognize the true consequences for actions in which they are taking part or are viewing.
 When translated to the real world, in an extreme case, this could cause a lack of understanding of the effects of some actions when performed outside the virtual environment.